Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

+Theorem 1 holds for any pure or mixed state on finite-dimensional Hilbert space.
+Eq.(\ref{eq2a}) implies a universal circuit with two depths for building any state from a fully product state, as shown in Fig.\ref{fig2}.
+This means any entanglement can be generated by a 2-layer shallow circuit consisting of two BCPTP channels.
+Note that the 2-layer quantum circuit is the smallest nontrivial shallow circuits.
+Theorem 1 implies the strong generation ability of small shallow circuits.
+This arises an immediate problem whether or not similar result holds in infinite-dimensional Hilbert spaces.

-where $\{\mathcal{E}_I, \forall I\}$ and $\{\mathcal{E}_J, \forall J\}$ are BCPTP channels, and $\{p_I\}$ and $\{q_J\}$ are probability distributions.
-Eq.(\ref{eq2a}) implies a universal circuit with two-depth for building any state from a fully product state, as shown in Fig.\ref{fig2}.
-The present model is stronger than the standard quantum circuit model with unfixed depth \cite{Luo2014a,Luo2014}.
-The present biseparable quantum channels may activate entanglement from biseparable states.
+The present shallow circuit consisting of BCPTP channels is stronger than the standard quantum circuit model with an unfixed circuit depth using two-particle joint operations \cite{Deut,Vlas}.
+The second layer circuit of Theorem 1 means that the BCPTP channel may activate multipartite entanglement from biseparable states.
 This kind of entanglement swapping is the core of quantum networks \cite{BBC,Kimble}.